 Add to the water in your diffuser and diffuse intermittently throughout the day.

-You can also make a yummy body spray by doubling this recipe and adding it to a mixture of 3.5 oz distilled water and 1 Tbsp witch hazel (use a 4 oz glass spray bottle).
-Be sure to shake well before each use.
+You can also make a lovely body spray by adding the oils to a mixture of 3 oz distilled water or a floral hydrosol (such as lavender or rosehip) and 1 Tbsp vegetable glycerin (use a 4 oz glass spray bottle).
+Be sure to shake well.

 Now, take a deep breath and enjoy your flowers!
 And feel free to mix and match different floral blends.
 The possibilities are endless!
 Just don’t forget your citrus!